joedavis/CrewXfer/README.md

-It has optional support for Connected Living Spaces, another Mod/API that it can use to determine whether two modules are connected before allowing the player to transfer fuel between them.
+It has optional support for Connected Living Spaces, another Mod/API that it can use to determine whether two modules are connected before allowing the player to transfer kerbals between them.
 In other words, no more moving Kerbals through 42 feet of steel girder.

 [Forum Thread](http://forum.kerbalspaceprogram.com/threads/82101-0-23-5-Kerbal-Crew-Transfer)